Joint Bayesian calibration and map-making for intensity mapping experiments: Posterior means and credible intervals for the nuisance parameters

 \section{Posterior means and credible intervals for the nuisance parameters}

 In this appendix, we present the posterior means and 68\% credible intervals for the nuisance parameters across different experimental setups and prior assumptions.
-Table~\ref{table: posterior nuisance 1TOD} summarises the results for the $1\times$TOD scenarios, while Table~\ref{table: posterior nuisance 2TOD} provides the corresponding results for the $2\times$TOD configurations.
+Figure~\ref{fig: GS1 corner}-\ref{fig: GSF5 corner} show the corner plots for the $1\times$TOD scenarios, while Table~\ref{table: posterior nuisance 2TOD} provides the corresponding results for the $2\times$TOD configurations.